Here are 40 ideas for a totally awesome, totally Portland summer, inside and out.

 - Visit a splash pad.
 With dozens of splash pads scattered throughout Portland and beyond, you’re sure to find a fun way to get a little break from the heat.

 - Looking for even more water?
-Try out a local swimming hole.
-Here’s a map to find the right one for your family.
+Try out a local swimming hole or pool.

 - Grab your bike.
 Portland is one of the most bike-friendly cities around.
-Here are a few suggestions for family-friendly routes.
+Join one of Pedalpalooza‘s family-friendly rides or check out our list of kid-friendly bike paths to venture our on your own.

 - Pick some berries.
 Portland is ripe (wah wah wah) with berry picking spots.
 Grab a bucket, a sun hat, and be prepared for a delicious adventure.
 Here are some of our favorite spots.